USTC-vlab/sshmux/README.md

 `sshmux` requires a Go 1.21+ toolchain to build.
 You can use `go build` or `make` to get the `sshmux` binary directly in the directory.

-You can run the binary with `./sshmux`.
+You can run the built binary with `./sshmux`.
 Note that you'll need to provide a valid configuration file as described [here](#config).

-You can perform the unit tests with `go test` or `make test`.
+You can perform unit tests with `go test` or `make test`.
 Enable verbose logging with `go test -v`.

 ## Config

 `sshmux` requires a JSON configuration file to start up.
 By default it will look at `/etc/sshmux/config.json`, but you can also specify a custom configuration by passing `-c path/to/config.json` in the command line arguments.
-An example [`config.example.json`](config.example.json) file is provided.
+An [example](config.example.json) file is provided.

 The table below shows the available options for `sshmux`: